 What Does Treatment for ADHD Look Like?

-- Therapy – Before a doctor suggests medication, s/he will most likely suggest a form of therapy that s/he feels is appropriate for the type of ADHD you struggle with.
-There are a range of therapies s/he may recommend, each of which is designed to tackle specific problems with your condition.
+- Therapy – Before a doctor suggests medication, you’ll be recommended a form of therapy that is appropriate for the type of ADHD you struggle with.
+There is a range of therapies to choose from, each of which is designed to tackle specific problems with your condition.
+As mentioned, behavioral therapy is one of the most common for ADHD, especially in children.
+There are also therapy sessions for parents to better understand how to manage their child’s behavior. ⁵